 You should basically eat this on anything and everything.
 I’ll be sharing a recipe later this week for Salted Caramel Granola with Dates and Coconuts.

 I’ve also poured this over a vegan aquafaba pavlova, and used this as a filling in Chocolate Coconut Macarons (my recipe is not ready yet—it’s so temperamental so I’m still tweaking and experimenting).
 I swirled this into some homemade vanilla ice cream last week too.
 Or a spoon works too.
 Just eat it—it is so yummy!
 And it is SO easy to make.
 2 minutes.
 That’s it.
 What are you waiting for?

 ^^^ “Mom.
 What is this?
 You’re going to let me eat it?”

 Salted Caramel Sauce

-1/3 c homemade sunbutter (or commercial sunbutter or other nut butter if you prefer UPDATE!
-I used Tahini in this and it was great!!!)
+- 1/3 cup homemade sunbutter (or commercial sunbutter or other nut butter if you prefer)

 - 1/2 teaspoon cinnamon

 - Put all ingredients in a liquid measuring cup, starting with the maple syrup and then adding the sunbutter for easy measuring.